Sumon-fa/City-Bike-Helsinki/README.md

 ​

-City Bike Helsinki is a convenient and eco-friendly bike service that allows residents and visitors of Helsinki to easily navigate the city on two wheels.
+City Bike Helsinki is the pre-assignment for Solita Dev Academy Finland 2023.
+A convenient and eco-friendly bike service that allows residents and visitors of Helsinki to easily navigate the city on two wheels.
 The website listed all the stations and journeys of Helsinki region.
-You can create journey and station through this website.
+You can create journey and station, search for a station and navigate through this website.

 ## Table of Content